 This is clearly a development from the first communist insurgency of the Huk Rebellion under the old communist party (PKP-1930).
 The Huks concentrated their forces in a contiguous land area in the plains of Central Luzon, but their highly concentrated dragon-type organization led to a combination of concentrated military offensive against them by the newly independent Philippine government (and their American overlords) and government incentives to give up armed struggle-the carrot and the stick.
+Eventually, the PKP-1930

-9 Petr Alekseevich Kropotkin, The Conquest of Bread, 1907, theanarchistlibrary.org/ library/petr-kropotkin-the-conquest-of-bread.
+9 Petr Alekseevich Kropotkin, The Conquest of Bread, 1907, theanarchistlibrary.org/library/petr-kropotkin-the-conquest-of-bread.

-10 Anonymous, Desert (Stac an Armin St. Kilda: Little Black Cart, 2011), theanarchistlibrary.org/library/anonymous-desert.
+10 Anonymous, Desert (Stac an Armin St. Kilda: Little Black Cart, 2011), thean-archistlibrary.org/library/anonymous-desert.